tomrichtermeier/comBGC-Filter/README.md

 ### Authors
 ---
-This tool was initiated by Jasmin Frangenberg (@jasmezz) and expanded by Tom Richtermeier (@tomrichtermeier).
+This tool was initiated by Jasmin Frangenberg (@jasmezz) and expanded by Tom Richtermeier (@tomrichtermeier), while being supervised by Anan Ibrahim (@Darcy220606)

 ### Funding
 ---